With peak holiday season almost here, it’s a good time to talk about travel money – and the cheapest ways to spend abroad.

 Instead, order your money in advance.
 I use Money Saving Expert’s brilliant Travel Money Max comparison tool to find the cheapest option near me.

-I live in London, so this is often at one of three or four different bureaux de changes.
-I can generally pre-order and then collect it the next working day.
-It’s cheaper to exchange cash rather than pay with a credit card.
+When I lived in London, this was often at one of three or four different bureaux de changes.
+I would generally pre-order and then collect it the next working day.
+It’s cheaper to exchange cash rather than pay with a credit or debit card.

 Other options on Travel Money Max are to have the cash delivered by post, or to collect from an airport – still cheaper than walking up on the day you travel.